Does yoga promote mental health?

 In this article, we will explore the benefits of yoga to mental health and its possible risks.

-Benefits of yoga to the mental health
+Benefits of yoga to mental health

 Some of the powerful benefits of yoga to mental health include: